peteroupc/peteroupc.github.io/morealg.md

 | 1 at 0; 1/2 at 1/2; and _&mu;_ at 1. | Flip the _&mu;_ input coin.
 If it returns 0, flip the _&lambda;_ input coin and return 1 minus the result.
 Otherwise, run the algorithm for min(_&lambda;_, 1&minus;_&lambda;_) using the _&lambda;_ input coin, and return 1 minus the result of that run. |
 | _&mu;_ at 0; 1/2 at 1/2; and 1 at 1. | Flip the _&mu;_ input coin.
 If it returns 0, flip the _&lambda;_ input coin and return the result.
 Otherwise, run the algorithm for min(_&lambda;_, 1&minus;_&lambda;_) using the _&lambda;_ input coin, and return 1 minus the result of that run. |

-<a id=Non_Negative_Factories></a>
+<a id=Sampling_Distributions_Using_Incomplete_Information></a>
-### Non-Negative Factories
+### Sampling Distributions Using Incomplete Information

-The Bernoulli factory approach can be extended in a number of ways to produce random variates beyond the interval [0, 1].
-The algorithms in this section use a different _oracle_ (black box) than coins that output heads or tails.
+The Bernoulli factory is a special case of the problem of **sampling a probability distribution with unknown parameters**.
+This problem can be described as sampling from a new distribution using an _oracle_ (black box) that produces numbers of an incompletely known distribution.
+In the Bernoulli factory problem, this oracle is a _coin that outputs heads or tails where the probability of heads is unknown_.
+The rest of this section deals with oracles that go beyond coins.

 **Algorithm 1.** Say we have an oracle that produces independent random variates in the interval \[_a_, _b_\], and these numbers have an unknown mean of _&mu;_.
 The goal is now to produce non-negative random variates whose expected ("average") value is _f_(_&mu;_).
 Unless _f_ is constant, this is possible if and only if&mdash;